y-gupta/jasper/README.md

 2. Then, in ```app.js``` start customizing as much as you want!

-3. You can run script manually through CLI by running ```node app.js``` while in the directory (emails will still work) or you can put the script on an AWS instance to run automatically on an interval.
+3. You can run script manually through CLI by running ```node app.js``` while in the directory (emails will still work) or you can put the script on an AWS [lambda](https://console.aws.amazon.com/lambda/) instance to run automatically on a custom set interval.
 More information and a guide for this are in the works.

 ### Required Configuration
 * baseUrl